senma231/fwprice/README.md

     ```

 4.  **Initial Data (Optional)**: You may want to insert some initial data, for example, an admin user.
+    **Important**: The `password_hash` column is intended for securely hashed passwords.
+The example below uses a placeholder. **You MUST implement password hashing in the application logic before storing real user data.**
     ```sql
-    -- IMPORTANT: Replace 'your_hashed_password_here' with a securely hashed password.
-    -- The application currently does not hash passwords before storing.
-This is a critical security step.
+    -- Example: (Replace 'admin_password_plain' with a HASHED password in a real setup) -- The application currently doesn't hash, so for testing, this needs to match what the app expects.
     INSERT INTO users (id, email, name, password_hash, role, permissions) VALUES (gen_random_uuid()::text, 'admin@freightwise.com', 'Admin User', 'admin_password_plain', 'admin', '{"prices": ["view", "create", "edit", "delete"], "users": ["view", "create", "edit", "delete"], "announcements": ["view", "create", "edit", "delete"], "rfqs": ["view", "create", "edit", "delete"]}');
     ```